TwisterMc/pdfjs-viewer-shortcode/readme.md

 Features:

 *   Gutenberg Block and Shortcode
-*   Elegant speckled gray theme
+*   Elegant Theme that adapts to dark and light mode (if browser supports dynamic CSS)
 *   Customizable buttons
 *   Page navigation drawer
-*   Advanced search functionality
+*   Search functionality
-*   Language support for all languages
 *   Protected PDF password entry
 *   Loading bar & displays partially loaded PDF (great for huge PDFs!)
 *   Document outline
-*   Advanced zoom settings
+*   Zoom settings
 *   Classic Editor: Easy to use editor media button that generates the shortcode for you
 *   Support for mobile devices